Posted in Emo, Friendship, Gratitude

 - Rhea Alba

 - Mental Diarrhea is the online home of Rhea Alba.
-She aims to fill this space with little pockets of sunshine and occasionally, a few dark clouds (i.e. incohesive thoughts and rants, haha).
-You've been warned! =D Feel free to roam around, open your mind, and share your thoughts.
+She aims to fill this space with pockets of sunshine and occasionally, a few dark clouds (i.e. incoherent thoughts and rants, haha).
+You've been warned! ;) Contents are mainly written for family and friends, but if you're a random visitor, feel free to roam around, open your mind, and share your thoughts.

 This is just TOO INTERESTING not to share, hihi :) Thanks again, Mary Antonette H. Abello, for allowing me to lift this off your Facebook pa...